SimenVangen/Deep-learning-MINT/README.md

 ### Optimization Methods:
 The effectiveness of three different optimization techniques is evaluated.

-The report emphasizes the importance of maintaining user-friendliness while implementing alternative approaches and model architectures, ensuring that DL models remain accessible to a broad range of users.
+The study emphasizes the importance of maintaining user-friendliness while implementing alternative approaches and model architectures, ensuring that DL models remain accessible to a broad range of users.